bitnami/containers/bitnami/kafka/3.8/README.md

-# Only the latest stable branch maintained in the free Bitnami catalog
+# ⚠️ Important Notice: Upcoming changes to the Bitnami Catalog

 Beginning August 28th, 2025, Bitnami will evolve its public catalog to offer a curated set of hardened, security-focused images under the new [Bitnami Secure Images initiative](https://news.broadcom.com/app-dev/broadcom-introduces-bitnami-secure-images-for-production-ready-containerized-applications).
 As part of this transition: